Why get ESL education as a teacher?

 Certified ESL teachers are generally better equipped to engage students through interactive and communicative teaching methods, leading to higher student motivation, better learning outcomes, and higher satisfaction rates among learners.

 Ultimately, many other variables exist as well.
-Teaching children is not the same as teaching adults as adults have higher cognitive processes.
-Not only is the brain more fully formed but they also have life experience.
-They understand their struggles although they may not be able to verbalize them in English.
+Teaching children is not the same as teaching adults, as adults have higher cognitive processes.
+Not only is the brain more fully formed, but they also have life experience.
+They understand their struggles, although they may not be able to verbalize them in English.
 Children require a significantly higher level of energy compared to adults.
 Having taught high schoolers, I still was not adequately prepared to teach children.
 The problem was not with my abilities but with expectations.
 I did not realize that I would be both a teacher and an entertainer.

 Structured curriculum

 Certificates like TEFL (Teaching English as a Foreign Language), TESOL (Teaching English to Speakers of Other Languages), or CELTA (Certificate in Teaching English to Speakers of Other Languages) often include modules on curriculum development, lesson planning, and classroom management tailored for ESL environments.
-This preparation ensures teachers can provide a structured learning experience that meets educational standards.
+This preparation ensures that teachers can provide a structured learning experience that meets educational standards.

 For further reading: